LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 The objectives of this lab are to:

-1. Give you more practice with JS dev tools like Node, NPM and Vite.
+1. Get more  practice with JS dev tools like Node, NPM and Vite.
+1. Get more experience using a node package (`node-pixels`)
+1. Get more practicce writing code that uses local storage.
 1. Get experience programming with the HTML5 Canvas.

 ## Instructions